dialupnoises/steam-login/README.md

 # steam-login

 Steam-only OpenID authentication provider, for simplicity.
 Think of it as a mini-Passport, but only for Steam.
+You will need some sort of session middleware.

 ## Example Usage